grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Hover proximity

 This option controls how close your cursor must be to a data point before the tooltip appears.
+Values are in pixels.

 ## Legend options